Brainspotting

 — Elinor (Elly) Nygren Szapiro, Licensed Professional Counselor in Northwest, AR

-— Kasey Wiggam, Licensed Clinical Social Worker in Indianapolis, IN
+— Christina Martinez, Clinical Social Worker in Chandler, AZ

 This is a rapid, effective trauma therapy that gets to the root of the issue, helps you find your own wisdom and ultimately shows you that you can approach the thing you fear and come out the other side.
 This approach has not only transformed my practice, but the lives of those who try it.
 It may seem odd, but if you're up for something a little different than talk-therapy, you will see what hope and freedom and look like.